 After graduating from a Basic Obedience class, there are many fun things you can do with your dog at CTA.
 In addition to advanced Obedience classes and a series of Agility classes, CTA offers the following classes too:

 Rally is the newest AKC dog sport.
 Fun and energizing, Rally is often considered a stepping stone from basic obedience to competitive obedience and Agility.

 Students who have completed a basic obedience class are eligible for the Rally class.
 Whether you plan to compete or not, rally is a fun class that also improves communication between dog and handler.
 Each week class will experiment with new exercises and courses.
 Classes are often full because everyone enjoys them so much.
-Rally is offered at both the Beltsville and Davidsonville locations and is free to CTA members.
+Rally is offered at both the Beltsville and Davidsonville locations.

-Prerequisite: Dogs must demonstrate basic obedience skills including heeling, attention, and the ability to work around other people and dogs.
+Pre-requisite: Dogs must be at least 6 months old and be able to demonstrate basic heeling, attention, and ability to work around other people and dogs.

 Students will learn the basics of posing their dogs squarely for the judge to observe.
 This includes “hand stacking” where the handler kneels next to the dog and gently moves the feet into position, and “free stacking”, where the handler stands in front of the dog and the dog is free to stand in a comfortable position.